Exploring the promise of education technology

 J-PAL North America Executive Director Quentin Palfrey and Karen Cator, CEO of Digital Promise, discuss how we can use edtech to fight poverty during this transformational time in education.

-To that end, Maya Escueta (Columbia), Vincent Quan (J-PAL North America), Andre Joshua Nickow (Northwestern), and Phil Oreopoulos (University of Toronto; Co-Chair, J-PAL's Education sector) recently released a review of more than 100 experimental studies (RCTs and RDDs) in education technology.
+To that end, Maya Escueta (Columbia), Andre Joshua Nickow (Northwestern), Phil Oreopoulos (University of Toronto; Co-Chair, J-PAL's Education sector), and I recently released a review of more than 100 experimental studies (RCTs and RDDs) in education technology.
 The review paper examines evidence across several areas of education technology: access to technology, computer-assisted learning, technology-based behavioral interventions in education, and online learning.
 The paper provides useful guidance for education policymakers, school administrators, and companies seeking to adopt technology to improve student learning outcomes.

 Quentin speaks with Karen about J-PAL North America’s strategy to assess what we already know works in edtech and address knowledge gaps.